swshon/sidnet/README.md

 # Speaker ID NETwork (SIDNET) Tool
 This repository provides SIDNET Tool for the speaker verification task.
-Note that this toolkit does not rely on Kaldi although it has almost similar data prepration format to Kaldi.
+This toolkit does not rely on Kaldi although it has almost similar data prepration format to Kaldi.
+This toolkit was originally written to analyze the internal representation of speaker recognition network[1].

 # Tutorial ( egs/voxceleb1)
 First, you need to download dataset and clone this repository.
 Then run